 The regular three are called Basic, CMS and Business, and cost $12, $16 and $36/month billed annually.
 We won’t detail each, but all include hosting for your website builder sites, domain connection, and SSL, with more money allowing more visitors, CMS items, and content editors.

 The three eCommerce plans are Standard, Plus and Advanced, which cost $29, $74 and $212 respectively.
-All have customizable checkouts, shopping carts, product fields, various payment methods, and various integrations.
+All have features found in top ecommerce platforms, such as customizable checkouts, product fields, various payment methods, and various integrations.
 The more expensive plans allow a higher annual sales volume, and more staff accounts.

 There are also five Account Plans; three for individual users, and two for teams.